algolia/angular-instantsearch/README.md

 ## Angular compatibility

-Angular InstantSearch is compatible with Angular 4.
-If you need a different version of Angular, please [open an issue](https://github.com/algolia/react-instantsearch/issues/new) or come [chat with us]().
+Angular InstantSearch is **compatible with Angular 4 and 5**.
+If you need a different version of Angular, please [open an issue](https://github.com/algolia/react-instantsearch/issues/new) or come [chat with us](https://gitter.im/angular-instantsearch).

 ## Documentation